Skip to content

 9. Sustainability report published within last two years?

-The company's latest integrated report published in 2022 combines its Annual Report and Sustainability Report.
+The company's latest integrated report was published in 2024.

 10. Reports through standardised reporting systems?